madpin/cellmage/docs/source/integrations/image_magic_integration.md

 ## How It Works

-The `%img` magic command is powered by the `ImageProcessor` class from `cellmage.utils.image_utils`.
+The `%img` magic command is powered by the `ImageProcessor` class from `cellmage.integrations.image_utils`.
 When you process an image:

 1. The image is loaded using Pillow (PIL)
 2. It's optionally resized and/or converted to a compatible format